Vikrant Rona: Casting

 Jacqueline Fernandez was roped in to play a prominent role along with a song appearance, while Anup Bhandari's brother Nirup Bhandari and other actors and actresses like Neetha Ashok, Ravishankar Gowda, Madhusudhan Rao and Vasuki Vaibhav appear in other pivotal roles.

 Music

 Music director B. Ajaneesh Loknath composed the songs and background music for the movie and its his first collaboration with actor Sudeepa.
 The music rights of the film are owned by Lahari Music and T-Series.

 Release

 Theatrical

 The film was released worldwide on 28 July 2022 with 3D version in more than 3000 screens.
 Earlier the film was scheduled to release on 19 August 2021.
 However, it was postponed due to the COVID-19 pandemic to 24 February 2022, and later to 28 July 2022.
-In addition to the original Kannada, the film was dubbed and released in Tamil, Hindi, Telugu, and Malayalam and other languages.
+In addition to the original Kannada, the film was dubbed and released in Tamil, Hindi, Telugu, Malayalam and English.
 The film released in 3000 screens including 450 in Karnataka.
 The film was released in 87 screens in Kolkata.